Quentinchampenois/fgen/README.md

 ## Features

-For now, fgen only allows to create for example :
+For now, `fgen` only has features like :

-* A unique email
+* Generate unique fake data
-* A list of `n` emails
+* Generate a list of `n` records of the fake data
-* Copying output (only for Macos and Linux users), help wanted since I can't have access to a windows environment.
+* Copy the output of the fake data generated